department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 ### What's the Integrated Disability Evaluation System (IDES), and how does it work?

-If you’re wounded, injured, or fall ill while serving and can’t perform your duties, you’ll be referred IDES.
+If you’re wounded, injured, or fall ill while serving and can’t perform your duties, you’ll be referred to IDES.
 Through this system, we at VA work together with the Department of Defense (DoD) to make disability evaluation seamless, simple, fast, and fair.

 If you’re found to be medically unfit for duty, IDES will give you a proposed VA disability rating before you leave the service.
 You'll also be entitled to Vocational Rehabilitation and Employment (VR&E) services. <br>
 [Find out how to access VR&E services through IDES](/employment/vocational-rehab-and-employment/ides/).